Le Fear

-Le Fear is a 2010 British comedy film, and the directorial debut of actor Jason Croot who also features in a supporting role.
+Le Fear is a 2010 British comedy film directed by Jason Croot (in his directorial debut) who also features in a supporting role.
 Shot on an ultra-low budget of less than £2,000, and filmed over the course of just three days, the film stars Kyri Saphiris, Spencer Austin and Lucinda Rhodes-Flaherty, among others.
 The story follows the experiences of a bunch of actors as they attempt to make an ultimately inept and poor quality film.
-A sequel, Le Fear II: Le Sequel, is due to be released in 2016.
+The film was released on 1 December 2010.
+A sequel, Le Fear II: Le Sequel, was released in 2016.

 Plot

-A middle-aged film director realises his career is going nowhere and so takes it upon himself to finance and produce his own independent film.
-However, his poor casting decisions and unwilling crew turn out to be the projects downfall and his film turns into a mess.
+A middle-aged film director realises his career is going nowhere, and takes it upon himself to finance and produce his own independent film.
+However, his poor casting decisions and unwilling crew turn out to be the project's downfall and his film turns into a mess.